ngshaohui/pyclara/[WIP] version_control.md

 sh@mbp poems % git lg
 * 4eaeff1 - (HEAD -> master) add poem (29 minutes ago) <shaohui>
 ```

+## Comparison with Google Docs

+### Similarities

+- Sync to multiple machines
+- Backup to a remote server/to the cloud
+- Have a timeline to restore older iterations
+- View relevant authors for every line of content generated
+- Easily share files

+### Differences

+- gdocs can view changes in real time, while `git` only shows updates to repositories when `push` or `pull` is done
+- `git` gives us explicit control over when to make snapshots, whereas gdocs does so arbitrarily

 ## Extra reading